jeff-k/bio-seq/README.md

 ## Kmers

-kmers are short sequences of length `k` that can fit into a `usize`. these are implemented with const generics and `k` is fixed at compile time.
+kmers are short sequences of length `k` that can fit into a register (`usize`). these are implemented with const generics and `k` is fixed at compile time.

-### Dense encodings
+### Efficient encodings

-For dense encodings, a lookup table can be populated and indexed in constant time by treating kmers directly as `usize`:
+For encodings with a dense mapping between characters and integers a lookup table can be indexed in constant time by treating kmers directly as `usize`:

 ```rust
 fn kmer_histogram<C: Codec, const K: usize>(seq: &SeqSlice<C>) -> Vec<usize> {